 Notice how the raw edges are not even?
 Thats what you want.
 The places to peep up about 2″ from either side of the cut.

 This is what will allow the placket to hang properly.
 Go ahead and stitch a 1/4″ seam along the entire placket – however, note that the skirt will barely have any seam allowance the closer you get to the center of the skirt.

 Now, press the placket in half towards the inside and stitch the folded edge over the raw edge of the skirt.

-Then, fold the skirt right sides together and stitch a diagonal line across the bottom of the folded placket.
+Then, fold the skirt and placket right sides together and stitch a diagonal line across the bottom of the folded placket.

 And that’s it!

 Notice how the placket naturally falls with one side laying over the other.
-Baste the side that lays on top of the other placket down along the top and continue your skirt as desired!
+Baste the side that naturally wants to fold back to the inside along the top and continue your skirt as desired!

 Hope you enjoyed this little tutorial!